Rest, Ice, Compression, and Elevation (RICE)

 As soon as possible after an injury, such as a knee or ankle sprain, you can relieve pain and swelling and promote healing and flexibility with RICE—Rest, Ice, Compression, and Elevation.

-- Rest.
 Rest and protect the injured or sore area.
 Stop, change, or take a break from any activity that may be causing your pain or soreness.

-- Elevation.
 Elevate the injured or sore area on pillows while applying ice and anytime you are sitting or lying down.
 Try to keep the area at or above the level of your heart to help minimize swelling.

-Nonprescription anti-inflammatory drugs (NSAIDs) may also help relieve your pain and swelling.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) may also help relieve your pain and swelling.
 They include:

 - Ibuprofen, such as Advil or Motrin.